alasca-association/tarook/docs/user/reference/options/yk8s.k8s-service-layer.cert-manager.rst

 Some values are set by default through Tarook, but arbitrary values can be set.
-For a full list of possible values, see https://github.com/cert-manager/cert-manager/blob/master/deploy/charts/cert-manager/values.yaml
+For a full list of possible values, see https://github.com/cert-manager/cert-manager/blob/master/deploy/charts/cert-manager/values.yaml If :ref:`configuration-options.yk8s.k8s-service-layer.envoy-gateway.enabled` is set to ``true``, the GatewayAPI integration will be enabled.

 **Type:**::